chaos-genius/chaosgenius-docs/docs/kpi_explorer/add-kpi.md

 ### Datetime Column

 From all the columns displayed for `Datetime Columns`, you need to choose the one that stores time.
+If you're facing any issues regarding your datetime column visit our [Datetime Formats Guide](/docs/Troubleshooting/adding_kpi/datetime.md)

 ### Dimension Columns

 These columns are the ones you want Chaos Genius to do analysis on.
 You can choose a maximum of 10 columns.
+If you come across any problems while adding dimensions refer to our [Dimensions Guide](/docs/Troubleshooting/adding_kpi/dimensions.md)

 ## KPI Validation

 Once all the details for a new KPI are filled in and you click "Add KPI", Chaos Genius will run validations and check whether it is valid KPI definition.
 In case of an invalid KPI definition, you will be shown an error message.
 Please see the Troubleshooting section for more information.